barretto-c/react-learning-to-do/README.md

+# TODO React App

+# Introduction
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an basic app for capturing TODOs.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \* created using `create-react-app`

+This application leverages React 16.13 and uses React hooks.

+## Prerequisites to run

+1. **Install Node - https://nodejs.org/en/ (I used version 12.18.1).

+2. **Install Yarn - https://classic.yarnpkg.com/ (I used version 1.21.1).

+3. **Clone the repository

+cd to the directory where you clone the repository,  ```run npm install ```.

 ## Available Scripts